BrianV1981/arma3mercenaries_kill/README.md

 - **CBA Settings**:
   - **Enable Silent Hints**: Toggles the display of silent hints related to kill rewards and penalties.

+### **Unconscious Marker**
+- **Description**: Creates a yellow marker on the map when a player is knocked unconscious (requires ACE).
+- **Functionality**:
+  - The marker is created only if the unconscious marker feature is enabled.
+  - If the player regains consciousness or dies, the marker is removed.
+  - A system chat message is sent when a player is knocked unconscious, and the marker is created.
+- **CBA Settings**:
+  - **Enable Unconscious Marker**: Toggles the creation of markers for unconscious players on the map.

 </details>

 <details>